-- Working with American Indian and Alaskan Native youth
+- Supporting American Indian and Alaska Native Youth

 American Indian Tribal Directory

-Introduction to Indian Nations in the United States (PDF - 1331 KB)
+Tribal Nations and the United States: An Introduction (PDF - 28,035 KB)

 Includes an overview of the history and underlying principles of Tribal governance to help decision-makers and members of the public understand and engage effectively with contemporary Indian Nations.